State Children's Ombudsman Offices

 |

-The Governor appoints the State Child Advocate from three candidates recommended by the Joint Citizens and Legislative Committee on Children and upon advice and consent of the Senate for a term of 6 years.
-The State Child Advocate must be selected without regard to political affiliation and on the basis of integrity for strong leadership and must possess at least a bachelor’s degree and 10 years of experience regarding children’s issues.
+The governor appoints the state child advocate from three candidates recommended by the joint citizens and legislative committee on children and upon advice and consent of the senate for a term of 6 years.
+The state child advocate must possess at least a bachelor’s degree, have 10 years of experience regarding children’s issues, and must not have previously served as the director of a state agency.

 |